15 Best Scavenger Hunt Ideas in 2022 + Free Printables

 While completing challenges, your team will also have the chance to work on crucial skills, like critical thinking, problem solving and creativity.
 These games also encourage active learning – you can even sneak in bits about your company mission and core values.

-Hosted Virtual Scavenger Hunts for Zoom
+Virtual Scavenger Hunts Ideas for Remote Employees

 Are you ready to rumble?
-Consider hosted activities if you’re planning a company-sized event for all of your employees!
+Consider hosted virtual scavenger activities if you’re planning a company-sized event for all of your employees!
 They’re a great low-effort option as the professional hosts take care of the organizing — from the humor to covering the guidelines!
 All you have to do is pick a date and assemble your team!
 It’s best to send an invite at least two weeks before the online activity along with the link and follow up with a reminder a couple of days before the big day.

 Now, hop on to our exciting list of virtual games for your crew!